nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 ## Step Three: Attacker Determines Hit Location

 On a successful hit, the attacker needs to determine where the hit landed\.
-Using the percentile dice result from the attacker’s Weapon Skill or Ballistic Skill test \(or the Focus Power test, in the case of psychic attacks\), reverse the order of the digits \(e\.g\., a roll of 32 becomes 23, a roll of 20 becomes 02, and so on\) and compare this number to Hit Locations
+Using the percentile dice result from the attacker's Weapon Skill or Ballistic Skill test \(or the Focus Power test, in the case of psychic attacks\), reverse the order of the digits \(e\.g\., a roll of 32 becomes 23, a roll of 20 becomes 02, and so on\) and compare this number to Hit Locations

 ### Hit Locations
 __Roll__ | __Location__